Estate Administration for Deceased Individuals

-“My husband named me as executor in his Will and Trustee of his Trust.
+“My husband named me as executor of his Will.
 Now that he has passed, what am I supposed to do?”